-Alfred Hurley has been a director of New Mountain Guardian since November 2010 and currently is a Vice Chairman of Emigrant Bank and Emigrant Bancorp (collectively, the "Bank") where he has served since 2007 and 2009, respectively.
+Alfred F. Hurley, Jr. has been a director of New Mountain Finance since November 2010 and currently is a Vice Chairman of Emigrant Bank and Emigrant Bancorp (collectively, the "Bank") where he has served since 2007 and 2009, respectively.
 His responsibilities at the Bank include advising the Bank's CEO on acquisitions and divestitures, asset/liability management, and new products.
 He is the Chairman of the Bank's Credit and Risk Management Committee and is the Bank's acting Chief Risk Officer.
 Before joining the Bank, Mr. Hurley was the Chief Executive Officer of M. Safra & Co., a private money management firm, from 2004 to 2007.
-Prior to joining M. Safra & Co., Mr. Hurley worked at Merrill Lynch from 1976 to 2004 where he worked in various capacities, becoming a managing director.
+Prior to joining M. Safra & Co., Mr. Hurley worked at Merrill Lynch ("ML") from 1976 to 2004.
+His most recent management positions included serving as Senior Vice President of ML & Co. and Head of Global Private Equity Investing, Managing Director and Head of Japan Investment Banking and Capital Markets, Managing Director and Co-Head of the Global Manufacturing and Services Group, and Managing Director and Head of the Global Automotive Aerospace and Transportation Group.
+As part of the management duties described above, he was a member of the Corporate and Institutional Client Group ("CICG") Executive Committee which had global responsibility for the firm's equity, debt, investment banking and private equity businesses, a member of the Japan CICG Executive Committee, and a member of the Global Investment Banking Management and Operating Group Committees.
 Mr. Hurley graduated from Princeton University with an A.B. in History, cum laude.

-Mr. Hurley brings his experience in risk management as well as his experience in the banking and money management industries to the board of directors of New Mountain Guardian.
-This background positions Mr. Hurley well to serve as a director of New Mountain Guardian.
+Mr. Hurley brings his experience in risk management as well as his experience in the banking and money management industries to the board of directors of New Mountain Finance.
+This background positions Mr. Hurley well to serve as a director of New Mountain Finance.